chrisstef/defi-staking/README.md

 - **[Meter](https://scan-warringstakes.meter.io/)**
 - **[Rinkeby](https://www.rinkeby.io/#stats)**

-To add a network, I would personally recommend to read through this page: **[Chainlist](https://chainlist.org/)**
+To add a network, I would personally recommend to read through this page: **[Chainlist](https://chainlist.org/)**.

-After you succesfully connect, mint some free USDT and stake it.
+After you succesfully connect, mint some free mUSDT and stake it.
 The airdrop will occur every 1 min.

+The amount of reward tokens (RWD) being airdropped, equals to one fifth of the amount of mUSDT being staked. ( RWD = mUSDT/5 ).

-Patiently wait between transactions and feel free to interact with the blockchain in any way you want.
+Patiently wait between transactions and feel free to interact with the blockchain in any way you want :)